-2. Taxable Estates Generally Pay Less Than One-Sixth of Their Value in Tax
+2. Taxable Estates Generally Pay About One-Sixth of Their Value in Tax

-Among the few estates nationwide that owed any estate tax in 2013, the effective tax rate - that is, the share of the estate's value paid in taxes - was 16.6 percent, on average, according to the Urban-Brookings Tax Policy Center (TPC).5 That is far below the top statutory rate of 40 percent.
+Among the few estates nationwide that owe any estate tax in 2017, the effective tax rate - that is, the share of the estate's value paid in taxes - is less than 17 percent, on average, according to the Tax Policy Center (TPC).6 That is far below the top statutory rate of 40 percent.
 (See Figure 2.)
 Claims by repeal proponents that the estate tax consumes nearly half of an estate's value are therefore false.